 That is why if you are planning on practicing your instrument loudly, it is always good to wear a pair of earplugs.

-Believe it or not, despite its relatively small size, the clarinet is one of the loudest woodwind instruments.
+Believe it or not, despite its relatively small size, the Clarinet is one of the loudest woodwind instruments.

-When played at its loudest, a clarinet can reach up to 85 – 114 decibels which is well into the danger to hearing range.
+When played at its loudest, a clarinet can reach up to 85 – 114 decibels which is well into the danger to your hearing range.

-Like the clarinet, the oboe is another type of woodwind instrument and looks very similar too.
+Like the clarinet, the Oboe is another type of woodwind instrument and looks very similar too.
 However, unlike the clarinet, the oboe is a double-reed instrument.

 If the oboist uses enough air and technique, they can get their instrument to reach between 90-112 decibels.

-Next, we have the cello which is a soothing stringed instrument played with a bow in the same way as a violin.
+Next, we have the Cello, which is a soothing stringed instrument played with a bow in the same way as a violin.

 If the cellist really digs into the strings, this instrument can reach up to 111 decibels.
 This is getting dangerously close to creating a sound that can cause immediate damage to your hearing.